Diagnostic Medical Sonography: Financial Information

 Health Requirements and Health Insurance

-- Applicants must have a physical completed by University of Wisconsin Hospital and Clinics (UWHC), at no cost to the student, prior to start date.
+- Applicants must have a physical completed by UW Hospitals and Clinics, at no cost to the student, prior to start date.
 They must be screened by Employee Health Services and be able to meet the physical requirements of the training.

-- The UWHC School of DMS provides students with access to basic health care services via the University of Wisconsin University Student Health Services (UHS).
+- The UW Hospitals and Clinics School of DMS provides students with access to basic health care services via the University of Wisconsin University Student Health Services (UHS).
 Rates and services available through UHS may be viewed on its website.
-UWHC School of DMS contracts with UHS so that program students pay UW-Madison student rates for UHS health services.
+UW Hospitals and Clinics School of DMS contracts with UHS so that program students pay UW-Madison student rates for UHS health services.

 - Students may purchase supplemental health insurance coverage on their own if they wish.